-The Fans for Diversity campaign is partnership of the Football Supporters’ Association and Kick It Out led by Anwar Uddin.
+The Fans for Diversity campaign is a partnership between the Football Supporters’ Association and Kick It Out led by Anwar Uddin.
 Its aim is simple – to celebrate diversity in football to ensure all fans feel safe and welcome at the game, regardless of; age, disability, gender, race, faith, sexual orientation or any other protected characteristic.

 Football tribes, football colours and the love for your team – those are the only things which should separate one fan from another.